grandparkla/july4/index.markdown

 ## Event Schedule

-Doors open at 2pm.
-Fireworks show will create stunning backdrop for L.A.’s iconic City Hall.
+Doors open at 2PM.
+At 9PM Fireworks show will create stunning backdrop above the Civic Center skyline.
 Event ends at 9:30pm

 Experience *music* and *artists* that call L.A. home, at the two music stages: